 Bovet Récital 18 Shooting Star

-Bovet 1822 is an exemplar of fine watchmaking, crafting classically styled timepieces harnessing much horological virtue.
-The Récital 18 Shooting Star blends these attributes with a breathtaking collection of indications which distinguish it as very special indeed.
+The Bovet Récital 18 Shooting Star blends horological virtue with a breathtaking collection of indications which distinguish it as very special indeed.

 Often, avant-garde watch companies proffer delight with off-piste, ingenious horological concepts.
 Conversely, classically designed exemplars of haute horlogerie deliver a high quotient of visual appeal, pairing optimal proportions and traditional watchmaking craft.
 I have always placed Bovet in the latter category, until now.